-- 42.(1) Upon receipt of a Municipal Planning Tribunal's recommendation the Municipal Planning Registrar must refer an application for municipal planning approval to the Municipal Council. - (2) An application for municipal planning approval that must be decided by the Municipal Council must be accompanied by- - (a) a summary of the comments received in response to the public consultation process, if any; - (b) the applicant's response to the comments, if any; - (c) the Municipal Planning Tribunal's report on the application; - (d) the Municipal Planning Tribunal's recommendation on the application; and - (e) the Municipal Planning Tribunal's decision on any application for municipal planning approval relating to the same development that it decided. - (3) The Municipal Planning Registrar must refer an application for municipal planning approval to the Municipal Council within 60 days of receipt of a Municipal Planning Tribunal's recommendation, or such further period as agreed upon with the applicant, which period may not exceed 180 days after receipt of a Municipal Planning Tribunal's recommendation. - (4) An application for municipal planning approval lapses if the Municipal Planning Registrar failed to refer an application for municipal planning approval to the Municipal Council within the time permitted.
+- 42.(1) Upon receipt of a Municipal Planning Tribunal's recommendation the Municipal Planning Registrar must refer an application for municipal planning approval to the Municipal Council. - (2) An application for municipal planning approval that must be decided by the Municipal Council must be accompanied by- - (a) a summary of the comments received in response to the public consultation process, if any; - (b) the applicant's response to the comments, if any; - (c) the Municipal Planning Tribunal's report on the application; - (d) the Municipal Planning Tribunal's recommendation on the application; and - (e) the Municipal Planning Tribunal's decision on any application for municipal planning approval relating to the same development that it decided. - (3) The Municipal Planning Registrar must refer an application for municipal planning approval to the Municipal Council within 60 days of receipt of a Municipal Planning Tribunal's recommendation, or such further period as agreed upon with the applicant, which period may not exceed 180 days after receipt of a Municipal Planning Tribunal's recommendation. - (4)) If no referral is made within the period referred to in this chapter, it is considered undue delay for purposes of the Act and the applicant or interested person may report the non-performance of the Municipal Planning Registrar to the Chairperson of the Municipal Planning Tribunal, who must report it to the Municipal Manager.